Pork Tenderloin Recipes

 - ½ teaspoon black pepper

 - Combine salad dressing, lemon juice, salt, and pepper.
-Pour one cup of mixture into a large Ziploc bag to use as a marinade.
+Pour 1 cup of mixture into a large Ziploc bag to use as a marinade.
 If you prefer, use my orange pork tenderloin marinade (above).
-Marinate pork in the refrigerator for four hours or more.
+Marinate pork in the refrigerator for 4 hours or more.

-- Remove when internal temp gets to around 150-155 degrees.
-Remove tenderloin from grill and wrap tightly in two layers of foil.
+- Remove when the internal temperature gets to around 150-155 degrees.
+Remove tenderloin from the grill and wrap tightly in two layers of foil.